Qara Qoyunlu: Baghdad

 In 1410, the Qara Qoyunlu captured Baghdad.
-The installation of a subsidiary Qara Qoyunlu line there hastened the downfall of the Jalairids they had once served.
-Despite internal fighting among Qara Yusuf's descendants after his death in 1420, The Qara Qoyunlu state collapsed after Qara Yusif.
+The installation of a subsidiary Qara Qoyunlu line hastened the downfall of the Jalairids they had once served.
+The Qara Qoyunlu finally took down the Jalayirid Sultanate, which fled in a diminished form to southern Iran.
+The illustrated manuscript Basatin al-uns (TSMK Ms. R. 1032) seems to have been created at the juncture of these events, and may be one of the last manuscripts created by the Jalayirids in Baghdad.

+Qara Yusif died in 1420, leading to internal fighting among Qara Yusuf's descendants.
 After the death of Qara Yusuf in December 1420, Shah Rukh tried to take Azerbaijan from Qara Yusuf's son Iskander, using the fact that none of his sons was accompanying his father.
-Despite defeating Qara Iskander, twice in 1420–21 and 1429, only in the third expedition of Shahrukh Mirza in 1434–35 did the Timurids succeed, when he entrusted the government to Iskander's own brother, Jahan Shah (1436-1467) as his vassal.
+Shah Rukh defeated Qara Iskander in 1420–21.
+The Timurids briefly occupied the Qara Qoyunlu capital of Tabriz in 1421, and Baysunghur, the son of Shah Rukh, brought back to Herat a group of Tabrizi artists and calligraphers, formerly working for Ahmad Jalayir, who he installed in Herat to add to his existing artists from Shiraz.
+They became the most important school of artists in Iran, merging the two styles.
+Shah Rukh again defeated Qara Iskander in 1429, only in the third expedition of Shahrukh Mirza in 1434–35 did the Timurids succeed, upon which Shah Rukh entrusted the government to Iskander's own brother, Jahan Shah (1436-1467) as his vassal.

 Contemporary depiction of Qara Qoyunlu ruler Qara Iskander (left) in battle against the Timurid Ibrahim Sultan (right) in April 1429.
 Shahnama (1430), Bodleian Library, ms. Add 176, folios 6r-7v.

 In 1436 Jahan Shah made peace with the Timurid Shahrukh Mirza, and obtained the help of Shah Rukh to defeat Iskander and seize the throne for himself.
 He was also adopted by Gawhar Shad and crowned on 19 April 1438, taking the epithet Muzaffar al-Din.
 Upon the death of the Timurid ruler Shah Rukh in 1447, Jahan Shah became an independent ruler of the Qara Qoyunlu, and started to use the titles of sultan and khan.
 At the same time, the Timurid Empire took advantage of the struggles among the Turkoman princes and captured the cities of Sultaniya and Qazvin.
 Peace was made when Sultan Muhammad bin Baysonqor was married to a daughter of Jahan Shah.
 However, he retook lands he lost from Mirza Babur.

 After the death of Shahrukh in 1447, the Qara Qoyunlu Turkomans annexed portions of Iraq and the eastern coast of the Arabian Peninsula as well as Timurid-controlled western Iran.
 As the Timurid Empire was embroiled in uncertainty and succession struggles, Jahan Shah managed to capture the cities of Sultaniya, Hamadan and Qazvin.